yuqiliao/IDE-help-guide/08-definitions-by-study.Rmd

 #### Subject & Grade
 TIMSS is a study of mathematics and science, and those are the subjects that can be selected.
 The Mathematics and Science subject can only be selected with either Grade 4 or Grade 8 options.
 TIMSS Advanced is a study of advanced mathematics and physics, and those are the subjects that can be selected.
 The TIMSS Advanced: Advanced Mathematics and the TIMSS Advanced: Physics options can only be selected with the End of High School grade option.

-#### Measures
+#### Dependent Variables
 TIMSS focuses on overall mathematics and science knowledge, but within these broad categories a variety of subscales are available each year, including the environmental awareness subscale introduced in TIMSS 2019.
 Subscales are constituent parts of the composite subject scale for an assessment, and are specified by the assessment framework for that year.
 The weighted average of these is the basis for the mathematics and science composite scales, as described in the TIMSS and TIMSS Advanced frameworks.
 Subscales are based on fewer observations than the composite scales and, as a result, may have larger standard errors.
-In addition, there are a number of continuous variables other than scale and subscale scores that you may choose as a measure of analysis.
+In addition, there are a number of continuous variables other than scale and subscale scores that you may choose as a dependent variable of analysis.
 These variables fall under different categories, such as Student and Family Characteristics and School Characteristics, and include variables such as age, teaching experience, and class size.

 #### Jurisdictions & Years
 Note that some country counts overlap because some countries participated at both the fourth- and eighth-grade levels.
 Also, benchmarking participants are currently available in the IDE for 2019, 2015, 2011, 2007, and 2003.
 So they are only listed below for those years.
 In 2019, a total of 64 education systems participated in TIMSS at the 4th grade, while 46 systems participated at the 8th grade.
 Most of these education systems are member countries of the International Association for the Evaluation of Educational Achievement (IEA), the group that sponsors TIMSS internationally; a small number at each grade are nonmember subnational entities that joined TIMSS 2019 as “benchmarking participants”.
 In 2015, there were 49 countries and subnational education systems, as well as 6 benchmarking participants that participated in TIMSS at the fourth-grade level.
 At the eighth-grade level, 38 countries and subnational education systems participated along with 6 benchmarking participants.
 Nine countries participated in TIMSS Advanced at the end of high school.
 Also, for TIMSS 2015, countries where students were expected to find the TIMSS assessments too difficult for their fourth- or eighth-grade students were given the option to assess students at a higher grade.
-Accordingly, one country (South Africa) administered the fourth grade assessment to fifth grade students and two countries (Bostwana and South Africa) administered the eighth grade assessment to ninth grade students.
+Accordingly, one country (South Africa) administered the fourth grade assessment to fifth grade students and two countries (Botswana and South Africa) administered the eighth grade assessment to ninth grade students.
 All off-grade participants (i.e., countries that tested students at grades other than four and eight) have the tested grade in parentheses within the IDE system.
 For example, South Africa’s label is “South Africa (5)” and “South Africa (9)”.
 In 2015, Norway chose to assess fifth and ninth grades to obtain better comparisons with Sweden and Finland, but also collected benchmark data at fourth and eighth grades to maintain trend with previous TIMSS cycles.
 In 2019, Norway continued assessing at the fifth and ninth grade level and did not test grades four and eight.
 Additionally, for TIMSS 2015, 7 countries and 1 benchmarking education system participated in the Numeracy assessment (newly developed TIMSS Numeracy assessment, a less difficult version of the fourth grade mathematics assessment), including Bahrain, Indonesia, Iran, Kuwait, Jordan, Morocco, and South Africa as well as Buenos Aires.
 Each of these participants gave the fourth-grade assessments in mathematics and science as well as the Numeracy assessment, except for Jordan and South Africa, which each participated exclusively in Numeracy.
-In 2011, there were 52 countries and subnational education systems, as well as 7 benchmarking participantsthat participated in TIMSS at the fourth-grade level.
+In 2011, there were 52 countries and subnational education systems, as well as 7 benchmarking participants that participated in TIMSS at the fourth-grade level.
 At the eighth-grade level, 45 countries and subnational education systems participated along with 14 benchmarking participants.
 Also, for TIMSS 2011, countries where students were expected to find the TIMSS assessments too difficult for their fourth- or eighth-grade students were given the option to assess students at a higher grade.
 Accordingly, three countries administered the fourth grade assessment to their sixth grade students and the eighth grade assessment to their ninth grade students.
-In 2007, there were 37 countries and subnational education systems, as well as 7 benchmarking participantsthat participated in TIMSS at the fourth-grade level.
+In 2007, there were 37 countries and subnational education systems, as well as 7 benchmarking participants that participated in TIMSS at the fourth-grade level.
 At the eighth-grade level, 50 countries and subnational education systems participated along with 7 benchmarking participants.
-In 2003, there were 25 countries and subnational education systems, as well as 3 benchmarking participantsthat participated in TIMSS at the fourth-grade level.
+In 2003, there were 25 countries and subnational education systems, as well as 3 benchmarking participants that participated in TIMSS at the fourth-grade level.
 At the eighth-grade level, 48 countries and subnational education systems participated along with 4 benchmarking participants.
 In 1999, there were 38 countries and subnational education systems that participated in TIMSS at the eighth-grade level.
 Fourth-grade students were not assessed in TIMSS 1999.
 In 1995, there were 29 countries and subnational education systems that participated in TIMSS at the fourth-grade level.
 At the eighth-grade level, 46 countries and subnational education systems participated.